premake/premake-core/website/docs/linkgroups.md

-Turns on/off linkgroups for gcc/clang in the gmake backend.
+Turns on/off linkgroups for gcc/clang in the gmake and gmake2 backend.

 ```lua
 linkgroups ("value")